Explaining Patterns in Data with Language Models via Interpretable Autoprompting: Scientific investigations with

-We now explore using \methods in a (very simplified) neuroscience experimental setup (\cref{subsec:fmri}).
+\paragraph{Scientific investigation into an fMRI natural language dataset} We now explore using \methods in a simple neuroscience experiment.
 A central challenge in neuroscience is understanding how and where semantic concepts are represented in the brain.
-A recent seminal study~\citep{huth2016natural} explores this question by investigating where different natural-language categories are represented in the human neocortex.
+A recent seminal study~\citep{huth2016natural} explores this question by investigating where different natural language categories are represented in the human neocortex.
 Specifically, the authors collect functional MRI (fMRI) responses as human subjects listen to hours of narrative stories.
 They then build a predictive model of these responses for each voxel (i.e. a small region in space) in the brain, which takes as input the words contained in the stories (and other features).
 To interpret these individual voxel models, they cluster the words in the narrative stories into 12 groups and manually annotate them, resulting in 12 categories, such as \textit{tactile}, \textit{visual}, and \textit{professional}.
 Finally, they view the spatial mapping of these 12 concepts (projected onto low dimensions) across the brain using their individual voxel models.